-He claims that there are four kinds of agreement or disagreements of ideas which can be intuitively apprehended, without commitments to innate ideas:
+Locke claims that there are four kinds of agreement or disagreement among ideas.
+These comparisons can be intuitively apprehended without appealing to innate ideas.

 - 1. Identity or diversity;

 - 2. Relation;

 - 3. Coexistence or necessary connection; and

 - 4. Real existence.

 Locke claims that our ability to recognize identity and diversity is undeniable, but does not reflect our having been born with innate principles.